 "And if thou obey most of those upon the earth, they will lead thee astray from the path of God; they follow only assumption, and they are only guessing."
 (Qur'an 6:116)

-Islam is the fastest growing religion simply because the Qur'an is being used as a bait-and-switch by Muslims to lure them into a religion that doesn't even adhere to the most basic Quranic doctrines.
+Islam is the fastest growing religion simply because the Qur'an is being used as a bait-and-switch by Muslims to lure the unsuspecting into a religion that does not even adhere to the most basic Quranic doctrines.
 The entire main tenets of Islam, the 5 pillars, are in fact nowhere mentioned in the Qur'an.
-Quranic terms like zakat and salat, are actually abstract nouns referring to purity and duty respectively, and are not specific religious rituals as Muslims claim (their own sources and texts aren't reliable even for something basic as prayer, since they contain multiple contradictions and complexities within their own texts).
+Quranic terms like zakat and salat, are actually abstract nouns referring to purity and duty respectively, and are not specific religious rituals as Muslims claim (their own sources and texts aren't even consistent or reliable for something basic as prayer, since they contain multiple contradictions within their own texts).

 The issue of prayer is unambiguously not ritualized in the Qur'an.
 To ask how to pray, would be the same as asking how to be patient or how to love.
 These are abstract terms that one does according to their own account.
 In reality, the road to God is not a narrow one, it is truly a wide and bountiful one.
 This does not mean that this path excludes us of any hardships, however, we take such experiences as a means to become closer to God, as we attain strength, discipline, and self-restraint.